-The causes of colorful urine are in listed in table 3:
+Causes of colorful urine (table 3):

-A. Red urine: Hematuria is the most important symptom in the whole of urology, and will be discussed in a separate section.
-The other causes of red urine are enlisted in table 3.

-B. Milky urine:

-The passage of lymphatic fluid (chyle) is noted by the patient as milky white urine.
+- A. Red urine: Hematuria is the most important symptom in the whole of urology, and will be discussed in a separate section.
+The other causes of red urine are enlisted in table 3. - B. Milky urine: The passage of lymphatic fluid (chyle) is noted by the patient as milky white urine.
 Chyluria is caused by filariasis, trauma, T.B. and retroperitoneal tumors leading to lymphatic-urinary fistula.